 For Facilities and Providers Planning on Connecting via the HIN for Meaningful Use Stage Two

-Although the HIN will assist with setting up your syndromic feed, it is important to remember that the HIN does not represent NDDoH.
+Although the ND HIN will assist with setting up your syndromic feed, it is important to remember that the HIN does not represent NDDoH.
 You will still work with NDDoH directly when completing your Syndromic Surveillance connection.
-Please be aware that queueing, onboarding, and being in production status with the HIN is not equivalent to queueing, onboarding, and being in production status with NDDoH or the NDDoH Syndromic Surveillance Program.
-Facilities and providers wishing to connect to NDDoH through the HIN will not receive an exception because they are waiting to work with the HIN.
-Facilities and providers who wish to attest for Meaningful Use syndromic surveillance measures before their connection with the HIN is established have the option to connect directly with NDDoH using SFTP.
+Please be aware that queueing, onboarding, and being in production status with the ND HIN is not equivalent to queueing, onboarding, and being in production status with NDDoH or the NDDoH Syndromic Surveillance Program.
+Facilities and providers wishing to connect to NDDoH through the ND HIN will not receive an exception because they are waiting to work with the ND HIN.
+Facilities and providers who wish to attest for Meaningful Use Syndromic Surveillance measures before their connection with the HIN is established have the option to connect directly with NDDoH using SFTP.
 This connection can then be moved to the ND HIN once the ND HIN syndromic feed is established.
-Facilities and providers unable to send messages via SFTP that have not yet starting working with the HIN do not yet have the capability to send a syndromic message and therefore are not yet eligible to register their intent to attest for Syndromic Surveillance Meaningful Use with NDDoH.
+It is the responsibility of the facility/provider to work with the ND HIN to ensure work initial work on establishing your syndromic feed is compatible with your attestation timeline.

-If you have questions or require additional information not addressed on this page, please contact Jill Baber, syndromic surviellance coordinator for the North Dakota Department of Health at firstname.lastname@example.org or call 701.328.2378.
+If you have questions or require additional information not addressed on this page, please contact Jill Baber, Syndromic Surveillance Coordinator for the North Dakota Department of Health at email@example.com or call 701.328.2378.